Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Users have reported problems backing up virtual machines.

-• Reporting can be overwhelming but gets better when you fine-tune email notifications to customize the reports.
+• Reporting can be overwhelming but improves when you fine-tune email notifications to customize the reports.

-Commvault can make the administration of large environments easier as it works well with different data classes and client types.
+Commvault can make managing large environments easier as it works well with different data classes and client types.
 One of the most common critiques of Commvault is that it can be complex to set up and manage.
-However, the platform offers good support for four essential Microsoft 365 applications and is cheaper than other alternatives.
+However, the platform offers good support for four essential Microsoft 365 applications and may be cheaper than other alternatives in a smaller deployment.

 altaro landing page

-Altaro Office 365 Backup tools are represented by a solution that mostly works with OneDrive and SharePoint, storing and backing up both regular files and mailboxes.
-Both granular and full restoration can be efficiently launched from a centralized management console, and secure Azure infrastructure is used as secure second storage for your important files.
+Altaro Office 365 Backup tools (rebranded as Hornetsecurity Office 365 Backup) are represented by a solution that mainly works with OneDrive and SharePoint, storing and backing up regular files and mailboxes.
+Both granular and complete restoration can be efficiently launched from a centralized management console, and secure Azure infrastructure is used as secure second storage for your essential files.
 Granular recovery can also be used not only for your files but for the mailbox contents, as well.
-This includes the ability to restore the content to either the original mailbox or a new one.
-The company’s customer support is also nothing to scoff at, working 24/7 to be able to solve all of the customers’ issues with as little response time as possible.
+This includes restoring the data to either the original mailbox or a new one.
+The company’s customer support is also nothing to scoff at, working 24/7 to solve all customer issues with as little response time as possible.

 Altaro Office 365 Backup Features and Benefits: